gabrielolympie/PromptServer/README.md

 # Prompt Server

-A FastAPI server that turns markdown prompt files into API endpoints with minimal configuration.
+A FastAPI server that simply serve prompts, no code required.

 ## Why Prompt Server?